 4. Shoot in Manual Mode

-Why shoot in Manual mode when I have a camera that is capable of capturing images in Auto mode.
+Why shoot in Manual mode when I have a camera that is capable of capturing images in Auto mode?
 It is true that your camera is capable of operating in Auto mode.
-But, it is not guaranteed that you get your desired image in that lighting conditions.
+But, there is no guarantee that you will get your desired image in that lighting conditions.

 In Auto mode, you don’t have any control over the camera settings.
-Your camera is taking full control of the situation and delivering you a picture, which should not be the case.
+Your camera will take full control of the situation and capture the scene, which should not be the case.

 You should get satisfied with the image you capture, which is possible in Manual mode.
 Don’t worry if you make mistakes initially.
 These mistakes will help you take consistent better photos later, once you learn from them.

 5. Shoot in RAW format

-When you are traveling for photography to a place, you don’t want to go there again to recapture a scene, just because of the reason that you were not able to capture it right last time.
-Thus, you are losing your travel opportunity to a different location at that time.
-Never be in such a situation.
+When you travel for photography, you don’t want to go there again to recapture a scene, just because you were unable to capture it right last time.
+Thus, you lose travel opportunities to a different location at that time.

 Now, you have shot the image in RAW format.
-You can’t upload it in social media or on your websites.
+You can’t upload it as such on social media or on your websites.
 So, what to do with it?
 Don’t worry.
 Learn basic post-processing.
 It will help you to fine-tune your image.

-You can make use of Lightroom or Photoshop for editing photos in RAW.
-These are paid software.
-If you don’t want to invest more then, you can make use of the free photo editing software which Canon or Nikon has provided.
+You can make use of Lightroom or Photoshop for editing photos in RAW format.
+These are paid photo editing software.
+If you don’t want to invest more, you can make use of the free photo editing software that the camera manufacturer provides with the camera.

-If you are finding it challenging to learn post processing, then make use of the free photo editing tutorials available online.
+If you find it challenging to learn post-processing, then make use of the free photo editing tutorials available online.
 It will make your life easier.

 7. Travel Light

 So, make sure that you carry only a camera body with one or two lenses maximum.
 You should not be in huffing and panting state when you press the camera shutter.
-You should be calm, relaxed and focused, then only you can capture breathtaking images.
+You need to be calm, relaxed and focused.
+Only then you can capture beautiful images.

-If you are taking your own car for travel photography, then you can consider carrying additional camera gears.
+If you take your car for travel photography, then you can consider carrying additional camera gear.
 You can put it inside the vehicle.

-I generally carry a full frame camera body and a 70-200mm f4 lens and a 50mm f1.8 lens for travel photography.
+I generally carry a full-frame camera body with a 70-200mm f4 lens and a 50mm f1.8 lens for travel photography.

 8. Carry a Travel Tripod

-You may be having high-end camera tripods which are capable of handling any camera weights, made of aluminium or carbon fibre.
+You may be having high-end camera tripods that are capable of handling any camera weight, made of aluminum or carbon fiber.
 I don’t recommend carrying such a heavy tripod for travel photography.
 Always try to reduce your luggage weight, including your camera gear.

-Are you getting confused in selecting the right tripod, consider reading this article, How to choose the right Tripod?
+Are you getting confused about selecting the right tripod, consider reading this article, on how to choose the right tripod.

 Travel photography is an excellent opportunity to create unique portrait shots, especially if you explore the rural side of that place.
 You will be able to see people in traditional attire and style.